 Emanuelle in Bangkok (1976)

-Laura Gemser stars in the second Black Emanuelle film, shot by director Joe D'Amato.
-Severin Films USA R0 boxset.
+Laura Gemser stars in Joe D'Amato first entry into the Black Emanuelle series.
+Severin Films USA R0 DVD.

 The Film

-Photo-journalist Emanuelle (Laura Gemser) is travelling to Bangkok with her friend Roberto, an archeologist, she is hoping to take photographs of the King of Thailand for an American magazine.
-She meets with Prince Sanit who introduces her to the joys of an Oriental massage, and later meets up with an American couple along with a returning Roberto, and over an opium pipe they discover the joys of liberation.
-Unfortunately, after seeing off her friends, Emanuelle finds herself in trouble when the Prince is evicted from the country for plotting to overthrow the king, and Emanuelle is robbed and later raped by some of the palace guards.
-Eventually managing to leave the country, she heads for Casablanca to meet up with Roberto again, and finds herself unexpectedly becoming the role model for the American ambassador's young daughter.
+Photo-journalist Emanuelle (Laura Gemser) is travelling to Bangkok with her friend Roberto, she is hoping to take photographs of the King of Thailand for an American magazine.
+She meets with Prince Sanit who introduces her to the joys of an Oriental massage and later meets up with an American couple and over an opium pipe they discover the joys of liberation.
+After seeing off her friends, Emanuelle finds herself in trouble when the Prince is evicted from the country for plotting to overthrow the king and Emanuelle is robbed and raped by some of the palace guards.
+Eventually managing to flee the country, she heads for Casablanca to meet up with Roberto again and finds herself unexpectedly becoming the role model for the American ambassador's young daughter.

-This photo-journalist storyline is used throughout the Black Emanuelle series, and it provides plenty of opportunities for the character to travel around the world visiting a variety of exotic locales, with no particular hurry to pass through any of them.
-Emanuelle in Bangkok uses this opportunity to perfection, allowing its lead to travel first to Thailand and later to Morrocco, with resemblance of a Mondo film at times (most notably in the otherwise unnecessary shots of a fight between a snake and a mongoose).
-Bangkok was the location of the first Emmanuelle film, and it is clear that the writers are trying to outdo their illustrious predecessor, especially in the night club stakes - the infamous "cigarette" scene from the first film is surprassed here by a scenes with a stripper who can do amazing things with ping-pong balls.
+This journalist storyline is used throughout the Black Emanuelle series and it provides plenty of opportunities for the character to travel around the world visiting a variety of exotic locales, with no particular hurry to pass through any of them.
+Emanuelle in Bangkok uses this opportunity to perfection, allowing its lead to travel first to Thailand and later to Morrocco, with a real travelogue feel (at times bordering on becoming a Mondo film, most notably in the otherwise unnecessary shots of a fight between a snake and a mongoose).
+Bangkok was the location of the original Emmanuelle film, and it is clear that the writers are trying to outdo their illustrious predecessor, especially in the night club stakes - the infamous "cigarette" scene from the first film is surprassed here by a scenes with a stripper who can do amazing things with ping-pong balls.

 Director Joe D'Amato is best known for his very sleazy films (notably, the infamous Antropophagus (1980)) but he shows a lot more subtle talent here.
 The majority of the film is shot well, with some very nice exterior locations in Morrocco and Thailand, and the sex scenes are very nicely filmed - managing to remain erotic without becoming mere pornography although they do have a tendancy to edit away quite suddenly which can make it appear as though they are cut.
-Obviously blessed with a good budget the sets all look very good, while the soundtrack by Nico Fidenco has an incredibly cheesy opening theme, but generally works well throughout the film.
+Obviously blessed with a good budget the sets all look very good, while the soundtrack by Nico Fidenco (used in all of the Black Emanuelle films) has an incredibly cheesy opening theme, but generally works well throughout the film.

 Laura Gemser returns for the first of the Black Emanuelle sequels in the title role.
 Incredibly slim, she looks very confident in the nude scenes but is equally good in the rest of the film, she certainly has the presence to be the independant woman that she portrays.
-Euro-cult actors Ivan Rassimov (Terrore Nello Spazio (1965)) and Venantino Venantini (Cannibal Ferox (1981)) are recognisable in small roles, while Gemser's real life husband Gabriele Tinti (who starred alongside her in all the Black Emanuelle movies) plays Roberto very well, coming off well as quite a jerk in the later scenes.
-A nice selection of attractive female co-stars provide plenty of sexy eye-candy, and like Gemser they manage to perform equally well with their clothes on.
+Euro-cult actors Ivan Rassimov (Terrore Nello Spazio (1965)), Giacomo Rossi-Stuart (Operazione paura (1966)) and Venantino Venantini (Cannibal Ferox (1981)) provide good supporting roles, while Gemser's real life husband Gabriele Tinti (who starred alongside her in all the Black Emanuelle movies) plays Roberto very well, sucessfully making his character quite unpleasant in the later scenes.
+The two main female supporting roles are played by the incredibly attractive Ely Galleani (who would go on to appear in Emanuelle and the White Slave Trade (1977)) and beautiful Debra Berger (daughter of William Berger and best known for starring in Inglorious Bastards (1978)).

 Emaneulle in Bangkok will probably come as a surprise to some and a disappointment to others.
-Not half as sleazy as one might expect from a Joe D'Amato credit (and one of the most gentle entries in the Black Emanuelle series), it is instead a very well written and directed erotic film, that manages to be sexy and tell a decent story.
+Not half as sleazy as one might expect from a Joe D'Amato credit (and probably the most gentle entry of the main Black Emanuelle films), it is instead a very well written and directed erotic film, that manages to convey a strong narrative and still be very sexy, particularly thanks to a stunningly attractive female cast.
 Although let down slightly by a gratuitous animal fight and a seemingly tacked on rape scene, the film is very enjoyable and comes recommended.
 A good place to start exploring the Euro-sexploitation cinema of the 1970s.

 In Brief

 Directed by anyone interesting?
-Joe D'Amato - the Italian born director behind such controversial cinema as Buio Omega (1979).
+Joe D'Amato - the Italian born director behind such controversial cinema as Antropophagus (1980), Buio Omega (1979) and Le notti erotiche dei morti viventi (1980)

-Any sex?
+Any sex or nudity?
 Extensive female nudity.
 No male nudity or anything hardcore.

 The DVD